mwikstrom/scribing/docs/scribing.flowrange.classtype.md

 ## FlowRange.classType property

-A run-time type that matches [FlowRange](./scribing.flowrange.md) instances
+The run-time type that represents this class

 <b>Signature:</b>